ministryofjustice/security-guidance/docs/national-security-vetting-questions.md

 If NSV is required for a position, candidates **SHOULD NOT** start until their NSV is confirmed.

-In exceptional circumstances, a policy dispensation request can be made \(via [security@justice.gov.uk](mailto:security@justice.gov.uk)\) to MoJ Group Security, who will provide a request form and then give a recommendation on whether to grant or refuse the request.
+In exceptional circumstances, a policy dispensation request can be made to [MoJ Group Security](mailto:mojgroupsecurity@justice.gov.uk), who will provide a request form and then give a recommendation on whether to grant or refuse the request.
 Any risk mitigation measures deemed to be required \(such as plans to segregate the candidate from data that they don't have clearance to see\) will also be provided for the Senior Security Advisor and the business unit to sign-up to.

 As a minimum requirement, a candidate **SHALL** have submitted their Security Questionnaire on the NSVS portal.
 This does not extend to Contractors and Agency staff, who **SHALL** have their NSV in place before they start.
-If you do not know who your National Security Vetting Contact \(NSVC\) is you can search [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).
+If you don't know who your NSVC is, see the download [here](https://intranet.justice.gov.uk/guidance/hr/recruitment/security-vetting/vetting-contact-point-vcp/).

 ## Directly employed staff